 Prof. De Fraja took his doctorate at Siena with a thesis on Game Theory, before going to England to attend Linacre College, Oxford.
 His research interests are in the areas of Public economics, Economics of education, Regulation, and Game Theory.
 He has published papers in, among others, Journal of Public Economics, International Economic Review, Review of Economic Studies, Economic Journal, Journal of Political Economy, and Oxford Economic Papers.
 Before teaching at the University of Nottingham, he has taken up academic positions in the universities of Leicester, Bristol and York, and has also been on academic trips to Tokyo, Bonn and Barcelona.
 Prof. De Fraja is also a Research Fellow at CEPR.

-HHB welcomes Marcello D'Amato - Professor of Economic policy at the Department of Economics and Statistics of the University of Salerno, Italy - as a HHB Fellow.
+HHB welcomes Mauro Gallegati - professor of Economics at the Polytechnic University of Marche, Ancona (Italy) - as a HHB Fellow.

 Prof. Gallegati's research includes business fluctuations, nonlinear dynamics, models of financial fragility and heterogeneous interacting agents.
 Mauro Gallegati is well known from his widely cited work with Joseph E. Stiglitz, developing theory of asymmetric information and heterogeneous agents and their applications.
 He published papers in the top journals on economic, economic history and history of economic analysis, nonlinear mathematics, applied economics, complexity and econophysics.
 A research group lead at INET by prof. Gallegati studies agent-based models of economic phenomena, with a special focus on the performance of heterogeneous, interacting agents, generating aggregate fluctuations, coordination failures and emerging phenomena in general.